How to Increase Engagement in Your Remote Workers

 And although working from home is generally seen to be a perk, those who do work remotely some or all of the time can feel isolated - particularly if there are other employees who work together in an office.

-So, whether this situation is temporary, long term, or if it’s always the way you’ve done things within your organisation, how do you as the owner or manager in human resources for small businesses keep your teams on track and engaged and stop your employee retention rates from suffering?
+So, whether this situation is temporary, long term, or if it’s always the way you’ve done things within your organization, how do you as the owner or manager in human resources for small businesses keep your teams on track and engaged and stop your employee retention rates from suffering?

 After all, we all know that employee engagement is a crucial part of creating happy, productive, trustworthy and loyal teams.